Arik221/Counter-Room/README.md

 ## 🎯 Overview

-**CourtroomViz** is a revolutionary legal technology platform that transforms complex crime scene evidence into compelling, courtroom-ready visualizations.
-Built specifically for the Nano Banana Hackathon 2025, it leverages cutting-edge AI technologies to help legal professionals present evidence more effectively to juries and judges.
+**CourtroomViz** is a revolutionary legal technology platform that transforms complex crime scene evidence into compelling, courtroom-ready visualizations.It leverages cutting-edge AI technologies to help legal professionals present evidence more effectively to juries and judges.

 ### The Problem
 - Legal cases often involve complex evidence that's difficult for juries to understand